FebV/Queue/README.md

 Queue Management System on web.

 node.js/express on server
-material design lite on frontend
+no external lib on frontend
+desktop browsers is blocked to sign up(by using touch event)
+friendly to mobile browsers
-friendly to QQ browser
+friendly to QQ browser(and other demostic old versions browsers)

 ## build
 npm install